BurhaanT/burhaant.github.io/_posts/2019-02-05-using-azure-active-directory-to-provide-authentication-for-an-api-part-1.md

 ---
 layout: post
-title: An Introduction to Azure Active Directory (AAD)
+title: Using Azure Active Directory to Provide Authentication for an API (Part 1)
 date: 2019-01-21 10:04
 author: burhaan
 comments: true